RohiniSundaresan/smart-code-review/README.md

 # Smart Code Review

-An AI-powered local code review tool designed to identify security vulnerabilities, style issues, and code quality problems in your codebase.
+An AI-powered code review tool with web interface designed to identify security vulnerabilities, style issues, and code quality problems in your codebase.

+> Created by **ScriptSquad** (QEA Tech COE Team) for Cognizant's VIBE Coding Event 2025

 ## Overview

-Smart Code Review is a standalone tool that analyzes your code locally for:
+Smart Code Review is a powerful tool that analyzes your code for:

 - **Security vulnerabilities** - SQL injection, XSS, hardcoded secrets, command injection
 - **Style issues** - Enforces coding standards and best practices
 - **Static analysis** - Identifies unused variables, unreachable code, and other issues
 - **ML-based pattern detection** - Learns from your code to detect recurring patterns
+- **Interactive Web Interface** - Easy-to-use web UI for code analysis and review

-The tool supports multiple programming languages with specialized rules for Python and JavaScript.
+The tool supports multiple programming languages with specialized rules for Python and JavaScript, providing both command-line and web-based interfaces for maximum flexibility.

 ## Features

+- **Web Interface** - Modern, intuitive web UI for code analysis and review
 - **Local execution** - All analysis happens on your machine, no code sent to external servers
 - **Multiple language support** - Primary support for Python and JavaScript, with extensibility for others
 - **Customizable configuration** - Adjust rules, thresholds, and checks via config file
-- **Multiple output formats** - Generate reports in HTML, Markdown, or JSON
+- **Multiple output formats** - Generate reports in HTML, JSON, and CSV
-- **Machine learning capability** - Improves detection over time
+- **Machine learning capability** - Improves detection over time through feedback
+- **Interactive Results** - View and interact with analysis results in real-time
+- **Drag & Drop Support** - Easy file upload through drag & drop or file picker
+- **Real-time Analysis** - Instant feedback on code quality and security issues

 ## Installation